-- 1. Make sure you have the folder of images you are interested in viewing selected in the Folders pane. - 2.
+- 1. Make sure you have the folder of images you wish to filter selected in the Folders pane. - 2.
 Click the Filters check mark to turn filtering on. - 3.
 Set your filter criteria.

 You can filter your photos in the Simple mode using the following options: